scverse/scvi-tools/docs/installation.md

 ### Apple silicon prerequisites

-Installing scvi-tools on a Mac with Apple Silicon is only possible using a native version of Python.
-A native version of Python can be installed with an Apple Silicon version of mambaforge (which can be installed from a native version of homebrew via `brew install --cask mambaforge`).
+Installing scvi-tools on a Mac with Apple Silicon is only possible using a native version of python.
+A native version of python can be installed with an Apple Silicon version of mambaforge (which can be installed from a native version of homebrew via `brew install --cask mambaforge`).
 This is due to an scvi-tools dependency on jax, which cannot be run via Rosetta.

 ### Windows prerequisites